How to Make Blueberry Hand Pies in the Air Fryer (Super Easy!)

-I received an air fryer last Christmas, and I could not have been more excited.
+When I received my air fryer as a Christmas gift, I could not have been more excited.
 The first experiment I tried was a recipe for easy blueberry hand pies in the air fryer.
 I happened to have a frozen disc of leftover pie crust dough in the freezer.
 I also had an abundance of frozen berries needing to be used.
 (See related article about using frozen berries if you are interested in learning more about that subject.)
 I tweaked the filling ingredients a bit, to make the filling more like true blueberry pie filling.
 The hand pies were a hit!
-I could have made them using store-bought pie crust dough, but I prefer homemade pie crust if I have it on hand.
+I could have made them using store-bought pie crust dough, biscuit dough or puff pastry as well.
+If I have the time, I prefer homemade pie crust using my grandma’s practically foolproof pie crust recipe.

 Super Simple Blueberry Hand Pies for the Air fryer pinterest image